codemod-com/codemod-registry/codemods/jscodeshift/next/13/remove-get-static-props/README.md

 # remove-get-static-props

-The `getStaticProps` function is no longer available in the `app` directory.
+Data fetching methods such as `getStaticPaths`, `getServerSideProps`, `getStaticProps` are no longer available in the `app` directory.

-This codemod creates comments indicating where to remove the deprecated `getStaticProps()` functions.
+This codemod creates comments indicating where to remove the deprecated `getStaticPaths()`, `getServerSideProps()`, `getStaticProps()` methods.

-Additionally, it attemps to create boileplate functions for retrieving static properties.
+Additionally, it attempts to create boilerplate functions for retrieving server data and generating static params.

 ## Example: